 - a) Collegiate chapters, alumni chapters, individuals or vendors desiring public\ selling space at Grand Chapter Congress must pre-register with the Central Office and pay exhibit fees set by the Board of Directors.
 The exhibit fee will entitle the seller to an assigned sales area with table space as outlined during pre-registration.
 Anyone selling merchandise must be fully registered for the Congress or have some other contractual agreement with the National Fraternity. (\Public space includes meeting rooms, hallways, restaurants, lobbies, etc.) - b) Collegiate or alumni chapters may sell items (subject to the general use policies outlined in Policy 1) at LEAD Schools and LEAD Provincial Conferences.
 (Sale of items does not include raffles, see Policy 3.)
 The Central Office staff will coordinate a process for chapters to request space, in a designated area of the meeting facility, to sell merchandise.
 Space allotted may be limited and chapters may be required to share table space or other resources.
 As such, chapters will not pay exhibit fees.
 Requests for space at any LEAD event will be due no fewer than 10 days prior to the stated start of the Conference.
 Anyone selling or representing the chapter at the table must be fully registered for the event.
-Chapter sales cannot take place in meeting rooms during session times, nor should they interfere with people traffic in any of the public areas of the meeting facility.
+Chapter sales cannot take place in meeting facility.
 The Fraternity will not store or display chapter sales items during the events.
-The chapter selling merchandise is responsible for securing their own merchandise at all times, and no extra accommodations for event services will be granted to aid in the handling of merchandise.
+The chapter selling merchandise is responsible for securing their own merchandise.
 Hotel policies must be complied with throughout the event by chapter sellers including no hanging of items on walls or hotel fixtures.
 The local Provincial Vice President for the event, or their designee, will be responsible for ensuring onsite compliance with this policy.

-- c) Sales from private sleeping rooms or rented suites (not located in or near areas utilized for event functions including sessions, meetings, registration and meals) are allowable at any Fraternity event, without preregistering or paying exhibit fees, subject to the general use policies outlined in Policy 1. - d) Regional and Area meeting licensing issues are at the discretion of the Regional Vice President and/or the Provincial Vice President, subject to Policy 1 restrictions.
+- c) Sales from private sleeping rooms or rented suites (not located in or near areas utilized for event functions including sessions, meetings, registration and meals) are allowable at any Fraternity event, without pre-registering or paying exhibit fees, subject to the general use policies outlined in Policy 1. - d) Regional and Area meeting licensing issues are at the discretion of the Regional Vice President and/or the Provincial Vice President, subject to Policy 1 restrictions.